g-n-g/jmatrix/README.md

 # JMatrix

 JMatrix is a matrix library implemented in Java providing garbage collection free operations.
+Its aim to rely on minimal dependencies and stay compilable on embedded Java implementations.

 Only dense matrices are supported at the moment.